signalogic/SigSRF_SDK/iaTest_readme.md

 <a name="AtomServer"></a>
 # Vision + AI Atom Server

-Requirements for a practical, deployable Atom vision/AI server are:
+The demo defines the requirements for a practical, deployable Atom vision + AI server as follows:

 * Small size, 8" x 9" x 3"
 * Low power -- target of 50 W, the current prototype shown here is 75 W